-An optical reflectometer is usually a computerized measuring device whose operation is based on sending pulses to the optical link and analyzing what is reflected with the fiber back-scatter and reflection from irregularities.
+An optical time domain reflectometer (OTDR) is usually a computerized measuring device whose operation is based on sending pulses to the optical link and analyzing what is reflected with the fiber back-scatter and reflection from irregularities.
 There also exist reflectometers for copper cables, but we will only consider the optical ones.
 Reflectometers are expensive and sophisticated electronic devices.
 For those who are engaged in optical communication, the OTDR is very much needed and virtually indispensable.
 It's like a dial-up tube for a telephone operator or a LAN tester for an SCS installer: you can do something without it, but troubleshooting will cause a lot of trouble; in addition, the OTDF trace must be attached to the documentation for the constructed communication object.

 With the help of a reflectometer we can see the total length of the duct, define the general attenuation and attenuation per kilometer, find the damage, often find a fault in splicing as well, and evaluate whether the closures are well-spliced all over the fiber or whether there is any bend / bad cross junction.

 Reflectometers vary, from the easiest ones to measure ducts at short distances to complex multifunctional modular measuring systems for long ducts.
 There are special-purpose OTDRs, for example, with Brillouin scattering, which will show us where an increased tension is applied in the optical fiber.
 There are complexes for measuring different types of dispersion on long lines.
 There are stationary complexes of online line monitoring, whose capabilities exceed the conventional reflectometer.